Brazil's Workers Party launches bid to return Lula to presidency

 By Lisandra Paraguassu and Anthony Boadle

-BRASILIA, July 21 (Reuters) - Former president Luiz Inacio Lula da Silva will be officially nominated by his Workers Party (PT) on Thursday to run on Oct.
+BRASILIA, July 21 (Reuters) - Former President Luiz Inacio Lula da Silva was officially nominated by his Workers Party (PT) on Thursday to run on Oct.
 2 against far-right incumbent President Jair Bolsonaro in Brazil's most polarized election in decades.

-The 76-year-old leftist will not attend his party's convention in a downtown Sao Paulo hotel where six other coalition parties will also back his sixth presidential bid.
+The 76-year-old leftist did not attend his party's convention in a downtown Sao Paulo hotel where six other coalition parties were also backing his sixth presidential bid.

-Against the advice of his closest aides, Lula decided to take to the campaign trail and was on the hustings in his home state of Pernambuco in impoverished northeastern Brazil.
+Against the advice of his closest aides, Lula decided to take to the campaign trail and was meeting with voters in his home state of Pernambuco in impoverished northeastern Brazil.

 Campaigning on his achievements in reducing poverty at a time of rapid growth fueled by a global commodities boom, Lula has blasted Bolsonaro for the return of hunger among Brazil's poor during an economic slump caused by the COVID-19 pandemic.

-To attract moderate voters disappointed with Bolsonaro's government and soften his left-wing image, Lula picked as his running mate former Sao Paulo governor Geraldo Alckmin, a centrist respected by business sectors.
+To attract moderate voters disappointed with Bolsonaro's government and soften his left-wing image, Lula picked as his running mate former Sao Paulo Governor Geraldo Alckmin, a centrist respected by business leaders.

 Lula vows he will increase the role of the state in the economy and increase social welfare, while maintaining a free market.
 Among his main advisers is a young economist, Gabriel Galipolo, former CEO of Banco Fator investment bank and managing partner of Galipolo Consultancy.